-Medicenna's IL-4 and IL-13 Superkines are engineered versions of wild type cytokines which possess enhanced affinity and selectivity for either the Type 1 or Type 2 IL4 receptors or dedicated IL13 receptors such as IL13R $\alpha$ 2.
-This selectivity is achieved through mutations of the IL-4 or IL-13 proteins to enhance affinity for binding to specific IL4R or IL13R subunits.
-Additional mutations have also been engineered to modulate their bioactivity, resulting in Superkines with enhanced signaling (super-agonists) or the ability to block signaling (super-antagonists).
+Medicenna's IL-4 and IL-13 Superkines, licensed from Stanford, are engineered cytokines which possess enhanced affinity and selectivity for either the Type 1 or Type 2 IL-4 receptor or dedicated IL-13 receptor such as IL-13R $\alpha$ 2.
+Receptor selectivity is achieved by engineering mutations into the IL-4 or IL-13 cytokines to enhance binding to specific IL-4R or IL-13R subunits.
+These mutations also modulate the bioactivity of IL-4 or IL-13, resulting in Superkines with enhanced signalling (super-agonists) or capacity to block signalling (super-antagonists).